Keeping your feet healthy

 Do wear shoes with:

-• leather or breathable man-made (synthetic) shoe uppers (the entire part of the shoe that covers the foot).
-This allows air to circulate around the foot
+- leather or breathable synthetic shoe uppers (the entire part of the shoe that covers the foot) – this allows air to circulate around the foot

-• low heels, which are about the width of the shoe.
-They give stability, so you are less likely to fall or sprain your ankle.
-Low heels also stop pressure building up over the balls of the feet
+- low heels, about the width of the shoe – they give you stability and stop pressure building up over the balls of your feet

-• round or square toes.
-They give more space, which is important if you have bunions or hard skin on your little toes
+- round or square toes – they give you more space, which is important if you have bunions or hard skin on your little toes

-• do not wear slip-on shoes.
-If you wear shoes without a proper fastening, you curl your toes to keep the shoes on your feet
+- do not wear slip-on shoes – shoes without a proper fastening can make you curl your toes to keep the shoes on your feet

-• do not wear shoes made from plastic or synthetic materials.
-They stop sweat evaporating.
-Your feet get hot, which can cause fungal infections
+- do not wear shoes made from plastic or synthetic materials that are not breathable – they stop sweat evaporating and make your feet hot, which can cause fungal infections

 Tips for buying new shoes